 #1.1.
 Synchronous Motor:

 The function of this motor mainly depends on 3 phases.
-Field current is generated by the stator inside this motor.
+The field current is generated by the stator inside this motor.
 Which rotates at a constant speed depending on the AC frequency.
 In this, the stator and rotor depend on the same speed as the current.
 There is no air gap of any kind between the stator current and the speed of the rotor.
 The accuracy of rotation in this motor is very high.
 That is why these motors are used extensively, especially in robotics and automation.

 #1.2.
 Induction Motor: